tovaperlman/ITU_Project/itu-project/docs/fe.md

 # Feature Engineering

-Here is where Jonny will talk about the script that he assembled.
+Having retrieved data of many different types, at different geospatial resolutions, from an array of different sources, it was necessary to develop a robust and comprehensive feature engineering pipeline, which produces clean datasets, ready for model application.

-## Data Cleaning:
+## Data Cleaning

-## Target Variable:
+## Target Variable

-## Joining Locations:
+## Joining Locations

-## Features we've used:
+## Features Used